yousufhasan/Ecommerce-Microservices/README.md

 # A Microservices based Ecommerce Application

-A Microservice based end to end professional grade scalable application with automatic CI/CD.
+A Microservice based end to end professional grade scalable application with CI/CD.
 I created this application as part of Udemy Course by Stephen grider called "Microservices with Node JS and React"

 # Features and Tech Stack